-Depending on your child’s interests and level of capability some leisure options to pursue either participating in or being a spectator, could include:
+Depending on your child’s interests and level of capability some leisure options to pursue either by participation in or being a spectator, could include:

-- Sporting- athletics, basketball, football, bowling, netball, swimming
+- Sporting- athletics, basketball, football, bowling, netball, swimming, gymnastics

 When accessing the community for leisure activities remember potential safety issues that may put your child risk.
 Plan ahead, think about possible risks and put a plan into action to minimise and/or eliminate the risk.
 If you are aware that your child is a risk taker, talk to the primary school staff to see what they have put in place to assist your child at school and have a similar approach when you are out.